pnordahl/monorail/README.md

 ![Build Status](https://github.com/pnordahl/monorail/actions/workflows/branch.yml/badge.svg?branch=main)
 [![Cargo](https://img.shields.io/crates/v/monorail.svg)](https://crates.io/crates/monorail)

-`monorail` is optimized to support multi-project, multi-language monorepos.
-It provides APIs for describing paths in your repository and the relationships between them, analyzing changes, defining commands as executables written in any language, executing commands in parallel, logging, and more. `monorail` is designed to be fast, output structured text for use in other systems, allow the use of existing compilers and tools without the need for bespoke rules or plugins.
+`monorail` is optimized to support the needs of single or multi-project, multi-language monorepos.
+Using a lightweight graph configuration, it provides APIs for analyzing changes, parallel command execution, logging, and more.
+It is designed to be fast, output structured text for use in other systems, and compose with existing compilers, interpreters, and tools without the need for bespoke rules or plugins.

+`monorail` can also be used as a replacement for command-runner tools such as `make`, `just`, `ninja`, and so on.

 See the [tutorial](#tutorial) below for a practical walkthrough of how `monorail` works.